rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

  value in fiat by buying and selling Bitcoin, trying to time the market, which does not *and can not* work.
-Similar things happened with gold price in the dying days of the Weimar Republic.
+Similar things happened with the gold price in the dying days of the Weimar Republic.
 The volatility of the gold price was not a reflection of gold, but of the